HELOC On Investment Property: Complete Guide

 Credit score

 Like any other credit line, your credit score is essential in determining whether you qualify for a home equity line of credit.
-HELOCs are less dangerous for lenders than unsecured lines of credit, such as credit cards, because you are lending against your home’s equity.
+HELOCs are less risky for lenders than unsecured lines of credit, such as credit cards, because you are lending against your home’s equity.

 Debt-to-income ratio